 The Women's Club enjoyed a musical afternoon at the meeting held last Monday afternoon, at the Inn.
 Mrs. E. M. Guyon introduced those who gave the program.
-The Floriat Trio, Mary Waterman, violinist, Florence Briggs, cellist and Dorothy Fine, planist, played with skill and appreciation a number if selections.
-Herman Epstein spoke on chamber music, a d woman's responsibility in the musical world and urged the formation of a music club or a music chapter of the Women's Club in Forest Hills.
-"Chamber music," he said, "stirs u deeply but not too violently and therefore it is needed today in our homes."
-He thinks that musical taste in America is improving.
+The Floriat Trio, Mary Waterman, violinist, Florence Briggs, ceilist and Dorothy Mary Waterman, violinist, Florence Briggs, cellist and Dorothy Fine, pianist, played with skill and appreciation a number of selections.
+Herman Epstein spoke on chamber music, and woman's responsibility in the musical world and urged the formation of a music club or a music chapter of the Women's Club in Forest Hills.
+"Chamber music," he said, "stirs us deeply but not too violently and therefore it is needed today in our homes."
+He thinks that musical taste in America is improving improving.

-À letter will be sent from the club to 50 national advertises protesting against sign boards on the highways.
+A letter will be sent from the club to 50 national advertises. protesting against sign boards on the highways.
 Mrs. Louis D. Speir, the president, spoke of the interest George Meyer has shown in the removal of sign boards from Queens Boulevard.

+shown in the removal of sign boards from Queens Boulevard.
 The club went on record as favoring the state bill which aims to abolish advertising in state lands in the Adirondacks.

-In a communication read by Mrs. John A. McFarlan for the motion picture committee, it was shown that the public is responsible for the standard of the pictures.
+In a communication read by Mrs. John A. McFaran for the motion picture committee, it was shown that the public is responsible for the standard of the pictures.

-^AMrs.
-Edward H. Mays reported on the revision of the constitution and by-laws and changes were made so that chairmen of chapters and standing committees are regular members of the executive board, such chairmen to be appointed by the president and ratified by the club.
+Mrs. Edward H. Mays reported on the revision of the constitution and by-laws and changes were made so that chairmen of chapters and standing committees are regular members of the executive board, such chairmen to be appointed by the president and ratified by the club. dent and ratified by the club.

-Dr. Julia W. Perry and Mrs. Eugene Mackey will represent the club at a meeting to be held in Garden City.
-April 22, when the Women's Club of Garden City will entertain Division 2 of the State Federation.
+Dr. Julia W. Perry and Mrs. Eugene Mackey will represent the club at a meeting to be held in Garden City, April 22, when the Women's Club of Garden City will entertain Division 2 of the State Federation.

-Mrs. Speir appointed Mrs. W. P. Beazell chairman and Mrs. Charles H. Larsh and the club elected Mrs. John A. McFarlan, Mrs. John J. Sheahan and Mrs. Fred B. Humphreys to serve on a nominating committee.
+Mrs. Speir appointed Mrs. W. P. Beazeil chairman and Mrs. Charles H. Larsh and the club elected Mrs. John A. McFarlan, Mrs. John J. Sheahan and Mrs. Fred B. Humphreys to serve on a nominating committee.

-New members elected are: Mrs. W. F. Baker, Mrs. Guy O'D. Bostwick, Mrs. Herbert Chase, Mrs. Hoyt B. Evans, Mrs. Alfred A. Gardner, Mrs. H. Henderson, Mrs. Sybil V. Hunter.
-Mrs. Louise C. Lott, Mrs. D. S. Mallory, Mrs. C. H. D. Robbins, Mrs. Raymond K. Sterling, and Mrs. E. McC.
+New members elected are: Mrs. W. F. Baker, Mrs. Guy O'D. Bostwick, Mrs. Herbert Chase, Mrs. Hoyt B. Evans, Mrs. Alfred A. Gardner, Mrs. H. Henderson, Mrs. Sybil V. Hunter, Mrs. Louise C. Lott, Mrs. D. S. Mallory, Mrs. C. H. D. Robbins, Mrs. Raymond K. Sterling, and Mrs. E. McC.
 Voorhees.